- Accredited Examinations

 NASCLA welcomes all regulatory agencies, trade associations, firms and individuals who are involved in the construction industry.
 NASCLA membership provides networking opportunities with industry experts and representatives as well as exposure to breaking news and trends within the industry.
 If you are interested and dedicated to our mutual goals, please review our membership classifications to find all the benefits NASCLA can provide for you.Please note you do not need to be a NASCLA Member in order to apply to take NASCLA Accredited Examinations or to purchase publications from the bookstore.
 For more information on how to apply for a NASCLA Accredited Exam, please click here.

 Associate members are the existing foundation of the construction industry and is NASCLA's most popular membership.
 This membership is limited to individual contractors, trade associations, non-profits and regional contractor licensing agencies, construction/contractor companies, and construction material suppliers.
+These members shall not use the name of the association and its logo or in any manner refer to NASCLA in advertising, selling or soliciting.
 To sign up for this membership, click here.

 This membership is for former employees of state licensing agencies and board members of similar agencies who are not actively engaged in the construction business.
 To sign up for this membership, please contact NASCLA Staff so that we may verify the state agency that you were affiliated with.

 If you provide products or services to the construction industry, this membership is for you.
 Business membership is limited to firms whose business is related to the construction industry and can provide you direct access to potential new customers.
+These members shall not use the name of the association and its logo or in any manner refer to NASCLA in advertising, selling or soliciting.
 To sign up for this membership, click here.

 This membership is limited to regulatory agencies from other nations, countries or states other than the fifty (50) United States of America and its territories.
 To sign up for this membership, click here.